yogeshpathade/eshop-online-server/README.md

 This Implementation includes secure Restful APIs.
 The APIs include user signup, authentication, hashing of passwords and signing of JWT tokens to be used in the secured APIs.

+#### Pre-requisites
+- NodeJs
+- NPM
+- MongoDB
+- [bcrypt](https://www.npmjs.com/package/bcrypt) - Please read about the dependencies. if you fail to do npm install.
+You probably need to install python for bcrypt to build the binary.

 #### To install the NodeJs Server
 * clone the repo using ```git clone```
 * Run ```npm install```